X-Patent

 The X-Patents are all the patents issued by the United States Patent and Trademark Office from July 1790 (when the first U.S. patent was issued), to July 1836.
 The actual number is unknown, but the best estimate is 9,957.
 The records were burned in a fire, in December 1836, while in temporary storage.
 No copies or rosters were maintained by the government at the time, leaving only the inventors' copies to reconstruct the collection.

 The USPTO and its earliest days

 The Patent Commission of the U.S. was created in 1790.
 Its first three members were Secretary of State Thomas Jefferson, Secretary of War Henry Knox, and Attorney General Edmund Randolph.

 On July 31, 1790, inventor Samuel Hopkins of Pittsford, Vermont became the first person to be issued a patent in the United States.
 His patented invention was an improvement in the "making of Pot Ash by a new apparatus & process."
-The earliest patent law required that a working model of each invention be produced in miniature.

-The Patent Law was revised for the first time in 1793.
-It adopted a simple registration system where a patent would be granted for a $30 fee.
-The Patent Board was replaced by a clerk in the Department of State.
-James Madison, Secretary of State, created a separate Patent Office within the State Department and he appointed Dr. William Thornton as its first superintendent in May 1802.

 The Patent Office was the only major government building to survive the British invasion of Washington, D.C., during the War of 1812.
 This is credited to Dr. William Thornton who was building a musical instrument in the same building.
 He persuaded British officers that they would be destroying the shared intellectual record of mankind if the patents were burned.